 However, otherwise there are not any signs one can look for to determine virginity short of asking the person in question.

 Virginity is not really a physical issue so much as it is a cultural construction.
 Historically (and even today), the concept of virginity is primarily one designed to be used to control women.
-While in the past people may have believed that the presence of a hymen indicated that a woman was a virgin, we know that's not true.
-There are women who are born without a hymen.
+While in the past people may have believed that the presence of a hymen indicated that a woman, or other person with a vagina, was a virgin, we know that's not true.
+There are people with vaginas who are born without a hymen.
 Also, it's normal for one's hymen to wear away during youth and puberty through normal activities.
 The hymen is not like a "freshness seal" on a coffee can.
-It's a tiny layer of tissue that partially covers the vaginal opening.
-It's not a solid barrier, instead the tissue has openings in it already so that vaginal discharge and menstrual fluid can pass through.
-The passage of menstrual fluids, masturbation, tampon use, and other activities generally slowly wear away the hymen before a woman is ever sexually active.
+It's folds of tissue that partially covers the vaginal opening.
+It's not a solid barrier, instead the tissue is flexible and has openings in it already so that vaginal discharge and menstrual fluid can pass through.
+The passage of menstrual fluids, masturbation, tampon use, and other activities generally slowly wear away the hymen before a person with a vagina is ever sexually active.
 So usually, (unless we're talking about a violent event like rape or a serious genital injury) this is gradual process over time.
-There are a few women who do have very resilient hymens which do not wear away mostly or completely on their own and may require the attention of a health care provider.
-There are also cases of women who have engaged in penetrative sexual activities (or even given birth) and still have some residual hymen left.
-Also, contrary to some people's belief, a virgin is not going to be "tighter" than a woman who has been sexually active.
-The vagina is designed to relax when a woman is truly aroused and wanting sexual activity.
+There are a few people with vaginas who do have a hymen that fully covers the vaginal opening and may require the attention of a health care provider.
+There are also cases of people with vagina who have engaged in manual or vaginal sex (or even given birth) and still have some hymen left.
+Also, contrary to some people's belief, a virgin is not going to be "tighter" than a person who has been sexually active.
+The vagina is designed to relax when a person is truly aroused and wanting sexual activity.
 Sex doesn't cause any permanent changes in one's genitals, hips, face or any other body part.

 If you're wondering about a person's past, the wisest, most respectful thing to do is going to be to ask them honestly about it.
 Looking for signs isn't going to do you any good.